fbscarel-bl/paketo-arm64/README.md

 # Paketo Buildpacks Multi-Architecture Builder

 This repo is used to generate:
-- `dashaun/builder-arm:tiny` a modified version of `paketobuildpacks/builder:tiny` that works with ARM64 like M1, M2, and Raspberry Pi
+- [dashaun/builder-arm](https://hub.docker.com/r/dashaun/builder-arm) a modified version of `paketobuildpacks/builder` that works with ARM64 architectures like M1, M2, and Raspberry Pi
-- `dashaun/builder:tiny` a manifest delivering `dashaun/builder-arm:tiny` for ARM64 and `paketobuildpacks/builder:tiny` for AMD64
+- [dashaun/builder](https://hub.docker.com/r/dashaun/builder) a manifest delivering `dashaun/builder-arm:tiny` for ARM64 and `paketobuildpacks/builder:tiny` for AMD64

 ## Quick Start